 In a healthy person, the GI tract contains innocuous bacteria, which are typically protected from immune system attack.
-If someone has Crohn’s, the immune system mistakenly takes these harmless bacteria for a threat—producing inflammation.
+If someone has Crohn’s, the immune system mistakes these harmless bacteria as a threat—producing inflammation.
 This inflammation can lead to ulceration, thickening of the intestinal wall, and soreness.

-After Jacob went to a naturopath to be tested for nutritional aversions, he eliminated gluten, yeast, eggs, dairy, coffee, some vegetables, and seeds from his diet.
+After Jacob went to a naturopath to be tested for nutritional aversions, he eliminated gluten, yeast, eggs, dairy, coffee, seeds and some vegetables from his diet.
 All are difficult for his body to digest.

 Prescribed medication is another important option.
 Angela goes in for Remicade infusions every eight weeks.
 She is hooked up to an IV for two to three hours.
 Afterward, she experiences fatigue.